4.1 - more ways to list files

 some useful options are:

-: "long format" - displays the filename, permissions, user (owner), group, size in bytes, last modification date/time, and number of links.-s
+-l: "long format" - displays the filename, permissions, user (owner), group, size in bytes, last modification date/time, and number of links.-s: "size" - print the allocated size in blocks of the file.-S: "sort by size" - sort by size, largest first. can be combined with-rfor reverse order.-R: "recursive" - recursively list subdirectories.

 4.2 - more about "find"

-command. this command has several options that are useful
+a previous section introduced the find command. this command has several options that are useful

 for finding and examining files: